RocketSmash9000/IATL/README.md

 ## Other stuff

+### All versions are now listed and organized in a new release (I call it the masterpost).
+Yoy can find all of them in there without having to scroll down to find it

 ### Go to the wiki tab for more info about the game (or click [here](https://github.com/RocketSmash9000/IATL/wiki))

 ### Join IATL's official Discord server [here](https://www.discord.gg/qxtpDyQRpv)